ajorians/Connect4/README.md

 Connect4

 About: This is a game for the TI-nSpire!
-It works on the TI-NSpire CX with ndless 3.6 and should work on all of the TI-nspire models.
+It works on the TI-NSpire CX with ndless 3.1 or 3.6 and should work on all of the TI-nspire models.
 I did not write it; but ported over Keith Pomakis's console program: http://www.pomakis.com/c4/

 The goal is get 4 (or more) of your pieces in a row (horizontally, vertically, or diagonally) before the other player.